Explaining Neural Scaling Laws: Scaling laws for neural networks

-\paragraph{Variance-Limited Regime} In the limit of infinite data or an arbitrarily wide model, some aspects of neural network training simplify.
-Specifically, if we fix one of $D,P$ and study scaling with respect to the other parameter as it becomes arbitrarily large, then the loss scales as $1/x$, i.e. as a power-law with exponent $1$, with $x = D$ or $\sqrt{P} \propto$ width in deep networks and $x = D$ or $P$ in linear models.
-In essence, this \emph{variance-limited} regime is amenable to analysis because model predictions can be series expanded in either inverse width or inverse dataset size.
-To demonstrate these variance-limited scalings, it is sufficient to argue that the infinite data or width limit exists and is smooth; this guarantees that an expansion in simple integer powers exists.
+In the limit of infinite data or an arbitrarily wide model, some aspects of neural network training simplify.
+Specifically, if we fix one of $D,P$ and study scaling with respect to the other parameter as it becomes arbitrarily large, then the difference between the finite test loss and its limiting value scales as $1/x$, i.e. as a power law with exponent $1$, with $x = D$ or $\sqrt{P} \propto$ width in deep networks and $x = D$ or $P$ in linear models.

-\paragraph{Resolution-Limited Regime}
+\subsection{Resolution-limited regime}

 In this regime, one of $D$ or $P$ is effectively infinite, and we study scaling as the \emph{other} parameter increases.
 In this case, a variety of works have empirically observed power-law scalings $1/x^\alpha$, typically with $0 < \alpha < 1$ for both $x = P$ or $D$.
+We derive exponents in this regime precisely in the setting of random feature models (c.f. next section).
+Empirically, we find that our theoretical predictions for exponents hold in pretrained, fine-tuned models even though these lie outside our theoretical setting.

-We can provide a very general argument for power-law scalings if we assume that trained models map the data into a $d$-dimensional data manifold.
-The key idea is then that additional data (in the infinite model-size limit) or added model parameters (in the infinite data limit) are used by the model to carve up the data manifold into smaller components.
-The model then makes independent predictions in each component of the data manifold in order to optimize the training loss.
+For more general nonlinear models, we propose a refinement of naive bounds into estimates via expansions that hold asymptotically.
+These rely on the idea that additional data (in the infinite model-size limit) or added model parameters (in the infinite data limit) are used by the model to carve up the data manifold into smaller components.
+For smooth manifolds, loss, and network, the test loss will depend on the linear size of a sub-region, while it is the $d$-dimensional sub-region volume that scales inversely with $P$ or $D$, giving rise to $\alpha \propto 1/d$.\footnote{A visualization of this successively better approximation with dataset size is shown in Figure~\ref{fig:data_manifold_intro}b for models trained to predict data generated by a random fully-connected network.} To test this empirically, we make measurements of the resolution-limited exponents in neural networks and intrinsic dimension of the data manifold, shown in Figure~\ref{fig:data_manifold_intro}b.

-If the underlying data varies continuously on the manifold, then the size of the sub-regions into which we can divide the manifold (rather than the number of regions) determines the model’s loss.
-To shrink the size of the sub-regions by a factor of 2 requires increasing the parameter count or dataset size by a factor of $2^d$, and so the inverse of the scaling exponent will be proportional to the intrinsic dimension $d$ of the data manifold, so that $\alpha \propto 1/d$.
-A visualization of this successively better approximation with dataset size is shown in Figure~\ref{fig:data_manifold_intro} for models trained to predict data generated by a random fully-connected network.